 Secondary outcomes were essentially the same as ConSEPT with the addition of the list of serious adverse reactions (which include death, Stevens-Johnson syndrome, rash, airway complications, cardiovascular instability, extravasation injury, and extreme agitation, as well as those listed in the summary product characteristic of each treatment).

-The ConSEPT authors acknowledged the challenge with the timing differences because of the infusion rates.
-As the phenytoin infusion takes 20 minutes, patients in that group were assessed 25 minutes after the start of the infusion; levetiracetam infusion only takes 5 minutes, and so patients in that group were assessed 10 minutes after the start of the infusion.
-A similar situation occurred in EcLiPSE, although not so pronounced because of the active cessation of seizure definition, but technically the phenytoin group had a greater time to recover.
+The ConSEPT authors acknowledged the challenge of timing differences because of the infusion rates.
+As the phenytoin infusion takes 20 minutes, patients in that group were assessed 25 minutes after the start of the infusion; levetiracetam infusion only takes 5 minutes, so patients in that group were assessed 10 minutes after the start of the infusion.
+A similar situation occurred in EcLiPSE, although not so pronounced because of the definition of active cessation of seizure.
+Technically, the phenytoin group had a greater time to recover.

 What did the results show?